 Yes.
 Our minimum account size is $500,000.
 If you have an account, or accounts, below this number feel free to reach out to us and we can help steer you in the right direction.

 Do you have custody of my assets?

 No. To safeguard ourselves and your assets, we use a third-party custodian.
-Your assets are held by a custodian at Schwab or TD Ameritrade, with proper insurance and protections in place to protect them.
+Your assets are held by a custodian such as Charles Schwab, with proper insurance and protections in place to protect them.

 What if something happens to Sculati Wealth Management, or its advisors?

 Your accounts will remain safe at your chosen custodian.
 These accounts can be managed by a different advisor or moved to a different custodian if necessary.

 Are there any termination fees if I decide to use a different advisor?